Key Takeaways

 - Place houseplants out of doggy-reach—either in hanging baskets or on higher shelves that are inaccessible to curious pups.

-- Keep in mind that even benign ingestion can result in stomach upsets, so it’s best to avoid this by being proactive.
+- Keep in mind that even benign ingestion can result in stomach upsets.
+So it is best to avoid this by being proactive.

-- Maintain a peaceful environment while ensuring your dog’s safety, promoting a healthy and harmonious indoor space for both plants and pets.
+- Maintain a peaceful environment while making sure of your dog’s safety, promoting a healthy & harmonious indoor space for both plants & pets.

 The Ultimate Solution